-Established in the Netherlands in 2007, GeoCat offers cutting-edge, customized software and services that make publishing geospatial data on the Internet easier and more efficient.
-Operating in the fast growing market of Spatial Data Infrastructure (SDI) and geospatial-enabled technologies.
-Building sustainable, evolving applications following the Free and Open Source Software philosophy and open standards.
+Established in the Netherlands in 2007, GeoCat offers cutting-edge customized software and services that make publishing geospatial data on the Internet easier and more efficient.
+Operating in the fast growing market of Spatial Data Infrastructures (SDI) and geospatial-enabled technologies.
+GeoCat builds sustainable applications following the Free and Open Source Software (FOSS) philosophy and open standards.

 José García Segura

 Jose is a software engineer who has worked mostly in geospatial software development, both with proprietary and open source software solutions.
 He started working at GeoCat in 2009, where he is involved in software development for several projects using GeoNetwork opensource and GeoCat Bridge.
 He is a core committer on GeoNetwork opensource.
 In his spare time he likes watching movies while enjoying a nice Belgium beer.

 Software EngineerPaul has been a software engineer in geospatial (web) development since 1999.
 Some statements that describe Paul’s passion:

 - A fancy technical solution fails if it lacks a good interface.

 - WMC & OWSContext are new versions of the traditional printed map.

 - The concepts of Linked data might be able to finally cross the geo to regular ICT boundaries.

 - Why choose Free and Open Source Software?
 FOSS is fun and as a manager you want your coworkers to have fun in what they do!
 (Paul Ramsey)

 - Metadata without data is a shame, data without metadata is garbage.